grafana/tempo/docs/sources/tempo/traceql/metrics-queries.md

 ```

 This example still rates the erroring spans in the service `foo` but the metrics have been broken
-down by HTTP endpoint.
+down by HTTP route.
 This might let you determine that `/api/sad` had a higher rate of erroring
 spans than `/api/happy`, for example.

 ### The `quantile_over_time` and `histogram_over_time` functions